Availability of medicines

 - developing strategies to improve prevention and management of shortages caused by disruptions in the supply chain (for example developing guidance for companies on reporting of shortages);

-- encouraging best practices within the pharmaceutical industry to prevent shortages;
+- encouraging best practices to prevent shortages;

 - improving sharing of information and best practices among EU regulatory authorities to better coordinate actions across the EU;